On the Universality of Self-Supervised Learning: Appendix

 \section{Appendix}

 The appendix is organized into several sections:

-\begin{itemize} \item Appendix \ref{sec:app_A} encompasses the pseudo-code of our GeSSL's learning process. \item Appendix \ref{sec:app_B} contains the analyses and proofs of the presented definitions and theorems. \item Appendix \ref{sec:app_C} presents the implementation and architecture of our GeSSL. \item Appendix \ref{sec:app_D} provides details for all datasets used in the experiments. \item Appendix \ref{sec:app_E} provides details for the baselines mentioned in the main text. \item Appendix \ref{sec:app_F} showcases additional experiments, full results, and experimental details of the comparison experiments that were omitted in the main text due to page limitations. \item Appendix \ref{sec:app_G} provides the additional experiments and full details of the ablation studies that were omitted in the main text due to page limitations. \item Appendix \ref{sec:app_H} illustrates the differences between GeSSL and meta-learning in detail. \end{itemize} Note that before we illustrate the details and analysis, we provide a brief summary about all the experiments conducted in this paper, as shown in Table \ref{tab:app}.
+\begin{itemize} \item Appendix \ref{sec:app_B} contains the analyses and proofs of the presented definitions and theorems. \item Appendix \ref{sec:app_C} presents the implementation and architecture of our GeSSL. \item Appendix \ref{sec:app_D} provides details for all datasets used in the experiments. \item Appendix \ref{sec:app_E} provides details for the baselines mentioned in the main text. \item Appendix \ref{sec:app_F} showcases additional experiments, full results, and experimental details of the comparison experiments that were omitted in the main text due to space limitations. \item Appendix \ref{sec:app_G} provides the additional experiments and full details of the ablation studies that were omitted in the main text due to page limitations. \item Appendix \ref{sec:app_H} provides the discussion about the proposed methodology. \end{itemize} Note that before we illustrate the details and analysis, we provide a brief summary about all the experiments conducted in this paper, as shown in Table \ref{tab:app}.